A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Introduction

-This survey aims to provide a comprehensive overview of deep neural network pruning to diverse readers.
-We review representative pruning methods, propose a new taxonomy, conduct a comprehensive analysis of how different pruning manners behave in practice and give practitioners who wish to utilize pruning recommendations on choosing a suitable pruning method for different requirements.
+This survey aims to provide a comprehensive overview of deep neural network pruning for diverse readers.
+We review representative pruning methods, propose a new taxonomy, conduct a comprehensive analysis of how different pruning techniques perform in practice, and give practitioners who wish to utilize pruning recommendations on choosing a suitable pruning method for various requirements.
 Our contributions are as follows:

 \textbf{(1) Comprehensive review.} To our best knowledge, this survey is the most comprehensive overview of modern deep neural network pruning techniques.
-It distills ideas from over 300 related academic papers and establishes a new taxonomy, as shown in Fig.~\ref{Fig:pruning-taxonomy}.
-In addition, we provide detailed descriptions of the representative methods for each class of pruning methods.
+It distills ideas from over 300 related academic papers, covering pruning methods for small to medium models to cutting-edge large models.
+In addition, we establish a new taxonomy, as shown in Fig.~\ref{Fig:pruning-taxonomy}, and provide detailed descriptions of the representative methods for each class of pruning methods.

-\textbf{(2) Comparative experiments and analysis.} We conduct a comparative analysis of seven pairs of contrast settings for pruning and emerging advances, including different levels of supervision for pruning.
-Unlike the existing surveys on pruning, this paper conducts experiments and related discussions.
+\textbf{(2) Comparative experiments and analysis.} We conduct a comparative analysis of eight pairs of contrast settings for pruning and emerging advances, such as pruning for LLMs and different supervision levels for pruning.
+Unlike existing surveys, we conduct experiments and provide discussions.

-\textbf{(3) Collection of abundant resources.} We summarize miscellaneous pruning applications and provide benchmark datasets, networks, and evaluations on different applications.
-Our collected resources in Appendix~\ref{applications} could guide researchers and practitioners to understand, utilize, and develop different network pruning methods for various requirements.
-The ongoing updates of representative pruning efforts are available at \url{https://github.com/hrcheng1066/awesome-pruning}.
+\textbf{(3) Collection of abundant resources.} We summarize miscellaneous pruning applications and provide benchmark datasets, networks, and evaluations for different applications.
+Our collected resources in Appendix D can guide researchers and practitioners in understanding, utilizing, and developing different network pruning methods for various requirements.
+Ongoing updates of representative pruning efforts are available at \url{https://github.com/hrcheng1066/awesome-pruning}.

-\textbf{(4) Recommendations and future directions.} This survey provides valuable recommendations on choosing an appropriate pruning method for different application requirements and highlights promising future research directions.
+\textbf{(4) Recommendations and future directions.} This survey provides valuable recommendations for choosing appropriate pruning methods for different application requirements and highlights promising future research directions.